TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 ### CAS

-The CAS (Content Addressable Storage) service is used as a local cache for the Native Link system.
+The CAS (Content Addressable Storage) service is used as a local cache for the NativeLink system.
 It is configured in the docker-compose.yml file under the nativelink_local_cas service.

 ```yml
   nativelink_local_cas: